Forty Caves Expansion, Berlin

 An ecological inventory of Forty Caves indicates that it supports a variety of forest-nesting bird species and native wildflowers, and the nearby Matthews Property likely supports the same species.
 The protection of the Matthews Property will help to extend these habitats, and it will add further protection to Forty Caves by creating a buffer between the conservation area and nearby residences.

-Once SVT purchases the Matthews Property, the land will remain permanently conserved and cared for as part of SVT’s conservation network.
+SVT's purchase of the Matthews Property ensures the land will remain permanently conserved and cared for as part of SVT’s conservation network.

 Property Map